You may need gum surgery for receding gums, commonly referred to as gum grafting, to help repair gum loss and prevent further damage and pain.

 After two weeks, you should be able to brush and floss again.
 Complete healing of the area may take a month or more, depending on your dental and overall health and how well you care for your mouth during recovery.

-Gum graft won’t magically change the appearance of previously receded gums overnight.
+A gum graft Melbourne procedure won’t magically change the appearance of previously receded gums overnight.

 Your Melbourne CBD dentist will work closely with you to find the perfect treatment plan.
 Our use of PRF in gum grafts, bone grafts, and dental implant placement helps enhance healing, reduce recovery time, and ensure more predictable surgical results.